kuldeepsinghsadioura/ALPR-Database/README.md

 ### Prerequisites

+In order to send data and use the application, you will need **ALREADY WORKING ALPR** within Blue Iris.
+If you are not getting plate numbers in your alert memos, please configure and ensure your ALPR is working before beginning the setup.

-You will need the following installed on your system.
+You will also need the following installed on your system.

 - Docker
 - Docker Compose